jchip/create-my-card/README.md

   - Closing marker can be simply `</>`

 - Tokens has the `{{github}}` format.
 The token string reference what's in `myCard.info`.

+### Roll your own renderer

+If you prefer to implement your own JavaScript renderer, you can replace the code in the `src` directory.
+Put your code in the main file `card.js` and you can utilize the webpack bundling logic to publish your card without dependencies.

 # Demo